Linnea87/tic-tac-toe/README.md

 ## Credits

+### Content
+- All code in this project was written by me.

+### Code Support
-* AI tools (e.g. ChatGPT) were used occasionally for debugging assistance, code reviews, and documentation improvements.
+- AI tools (e.g. ChatGPT) were used occasionally for debugging assistance, code reviews, and documentation improvements.

-* All final design decisions and implementations were made by me.
+### Media
+- [Carbon](https://carbon.now.sh) was used to create the terminal mockup image included in this README.
+- [Lucidchart](https://www.lucidchart.com) was used to create the UML diagram.

+- Best wishes and happy coding!

+Linnéa Ternevik